 Update: The battle between MegaBots Mk.
 III and Suidobashi Heavy Industries' Kuratas is confirmed and set for August 2017, with the exact date and location TBD.
 The fight will stream live on both companies' YouTube channels.
 A public unveiling of the Mk.
-III is expected to take palce May 20 in the San Francisco area.
+III took place at Maker Faire on May 20, 2017, in San Mateo, Calif.
 For more info, click HERE.

 MegaBots Inc., the Oakland-based engineering renegades who challenged Japan’s Suidobashi Heavy Industries to a giant human-piloted robot brawl, announced Wednesday via their Kickstarter page “that the duel is still on, though delayed.”